shaise/FreeCAD_FastenersWB/README.md

 Please see http://theseger.com/projects/2015/06/fasteners-workbench-for-freecad/ for a synopsis on how to use Fasteners Workbench.

 ### Note for FreeCAD 0.17 Part Design:
-<s>To attach a fastener to a feature created with part design, it must be attached to the body, rather then one of its inner elements.
+~~To attach a fastener to a feature created with part design, it must be attached to the body, rather then one of its inner elements.
 To do so, first switch the "Display Mode" of the body from "Through" to "Tip".
 This can be found in the "View" tab of the Body's properties panel.
-To continue editing the Body, switch back to "Through"</s>
+To continue editing the Body, switch back to "Through"~~
-It is now done automatically
+**This is now done automatically**

 #### Release Notes
 * V0.3.10  25 Jan 2019:  Added 3D printer compatible thread generation.